CloudCosmos/newsfetch.tech/docs/features/enriched-news.md

 Topic modelling is the process of identifying topics in a text document.
 The topics are identified by the words that are most relevant to the topic.

-NewsFetch provides a standardized interface to topic modelling models from [HuggingFace](https://huggingface.co/models?pipeline_tag=topic-modeling).
+NewsFetch provides a standardized interface to topic-modelling models from [HuggingFace](https://huggingface.co/models?pipeline_tag=topic-modeling).

 ## Question Answering